BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 Worker sees live on screen:
 ```
 🌧 Disruption Detected → 📍 Verifying Signals → 🛡 Fraud Check → ✅ Decision → ₹ Credited
+(Some Disruptions are shown in app, which are actually not there but to show how it will be when it happens )
 ```

 ---